A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: Finite volume simulations

 \section{Finite volume simulations}

 Riemann solvers are most widely used as a building block in numerical simulations, and we now compare the performance of the iterative solvers studied in this work with that of the most commonly-used approximate solvers.
 We use the wave-propagation approach implemented in Clawpack \cite{ketcheson2012pyclaw,mandli2016clawpack}.
 The Riemann solvers compute the full characteristic structure of the Riemann solution in order to obtain the value along the cell interface.
-Godunov's method is used as first order accurate scheme, while Lax-Wendroff-Leveque's approach is used to attain second order accuracy.
+We test the solvers in combination with the first-order Godunov method and then with the standard second-order Clawpack (Lax-Wendroff-LeVeque) approach.

 We first consider a shallow water shock-wave interaction problem inspired by the Woodward-Collela blast wave problem, with reflecting boundary conditions at $x=\pm 5$ and the following initial data: